-Additionally, wind is very drying to the skin so being exposed to the elements will cause the skin to become more dry which in turn increases itchiness.
+Wind is also very drying to the skin, therefore being exposed to the elements will cause the skin to become more dry which in turn increases itchiness.

-- Nurturing your liver is essential to reducing itchiness and dryness in the skin.
-Our liver can generate wind when it has been ‘stressed’ which in turn then generates wind from inside the body.
-Additionally, our liver stores blood so a ‘stressed’ liver may lead to a deficiency of blood.
+Additionally, our liver stores blood, a ‘stressed’ liver may lead to a blood deficiency.
 If this occurs, the blood fails to nourish the skin and the result is dry sensitive skin.

 Ways to improve the health of your liver include:

-- Blood nourishing foods – beetroot, berries, red meat, legumes, filtered water, go ji berries, organic vegetables
+- Eat more blood nourishing foods – beetroot, berries, red meat, legumes, filtered water, go ji berries, organic vegetables.

 Most importantly, remember to nourish your body throughout the year.
 Enjoying inflammatory foods (sugar, alcohol, greasy/fatty food, dairy) will create dryness and redness in the skin and all over the body.
 If these foods are enjoyed, then balance them with loads of filtered water and antioxidant rich foods.